 Containers are smaller and lighter in size and more portable.
 Since they share the machine’s OS, you won’t be able to use different operating systems within the same physical machine.
 However, containers do allow you to segregate specific applications for maximum processing capacity and increased speed.

-Which one is right for you will depend on how you plan to use it, the application needs, and the host’s capacity.
+Comparing virtualization vs. containerization and deciding which one is right for you, think how you plan to use it, the application needs, and the host’s capacity.
 By carefully reviewing the advantages and drawbacks, you can determine which fits your needs best.

 At delaPlex, we understand that every business has unique needs.
 We perform an in-depth analysis to create customized solutions for our customers.
 We design, build and maintain products and solutions that can improve the way you do business.